dan-kez/lerna-webpack-example/README.md

 1. Code splitting and asynchronous loading.

+1. Using "external" & code splitting to only load the code necessary

+## Code splitting + Routing example

+This is useful pattern for upgrading older sites that rely on page redirects (e.g. django).
+We use this at Klaviyo to incrementally add react pages in a well factored way.

+The navigation links on the main django site use 'hard' page redirects to reload the entire page. on load of the page, the main.js bundle is loaded.
+If the current route matches in orchestra/src/index.js we then load the associated package and only that package to render.

 ## Commands

+* [Bootstrap](https://github.com/lerna/lerna#bootstrap) all dependencies.
+This will hoist shared packages to the root dir for a faster install.
+It will also link your dependencies together via symlinks.
+    > **NOTE - do not use yarn install**

+    ```BASH
+    yarn bootstrap
+    ```

 * Start a dev server.
 This will run babel in all packages and developer mode webpack in any package that has a `dev` script.
     ```BASH
     yarn dev
     ```

-* Build all babel & webpack builds across all packages
+* Build babel & webpack across all packages
     ```BASH
     yarn build
     ```

-* Lint all of the packages
+* Lint all packages
     ```BASH
     yarn lint
     ```